Skip to main content

 CloudWatch Application Signals MCP Server

-An MCP (Model Context Protocol) server that provides tools for monitoring and analyzing AWS services using AWS Application Signals.
+An MCP (Model Context Protocol) server that provides comprehensive tools for monitoring and analyzing AWS services using AWS Application Signals.

 Key Features